alitdarmaputra/JWT-Web-Auth/readme.md

 ## Design Patern

 Model-View-Controller (MVC) design pattern.
-This pattern has clearly seperated application's concerns and and provide convenience in debugging.
+This pattern has clearly seperated application's concerns and provide convenience in debugging.

 ## Getting Started